 time.
 How long will it take me to complete a degree at Saint

 Most Graduate Theology students at Saint Meinrad are part-time-with families, full-time jobs in ministry or other fields, and other responsibilities and commitments.
 We have planned weekend and online course offerings carefully, such that if you take four weekend classes per year (fall, spring, early summer and late summer), you can graduate in four years.
 Students coming in with an undergraduate major or minor in theology or philosophy can complete the degree in fewer than 48 credit hours and usually in fewer than four years.

 Does Saint Meinrad

 Although we offer a number of online courses and the possibility of independent studies, we do not offer a complete distance-learning degree.
 Our academic accrediting agencies require that at least half the required credits for a degree be taken at the Saint Meinrad campus (which has the requisite access to library, staff and faculty), through weekly or weekend courses.
 Therefore, you can complete up to half of your degree through other formats: a combination of online courses, independent studies, and transfer credit from other institutions.

 Catholic.
 Can I take classes at Saint Meinrad?

-Although Saint Meinrad has temporary accommodations for weekend and intensive-format students, the school does not offer a long-term residency option for full-time lay students.
+Although Saint Meinrad has temporary accommodations for weekend and intensive-format students, the school does not offer a long-term residency option for full-time Graduate Theology students.
 The school can provide resources and referrals to assist full-time students in finding housing nearby.